The YunDC.net website is in English, but its client area can be switched into several alternative languages.

 Unlike the virtual servers, the dedicated servers are more customizable.
 For example, you can install your own operating system through IPMI, or let YunDC do it for you.
 You can also add more IP addresses, and manage your server via SSH, IPMI or KVM.
 Dedicated server storage varies according to your subscription, and you can choose between 128 GB SSD storage, 1000 GB SATA III, and 2 x 1000 GB SATA III.

-YunDC houses its servers in a private cage in Korea’s KDT data center; a sophisticated data center that includes South Korea’s largest broadband operators: LG, SK, and KT.
+YunDC keeps its servers in a private cage located in Korea’s KDT data center, which is a state-of-the-art facility hosting major broadband operators like LG, SK, and KT in South Korea.

 Pricing and Support